Home > Tours > Europe Tours > Turkey Tours > Turkey: Women's Expedition

 Trip Inclusions

-• Discover both the traditional and modern wonders of Turkey through the lives of the women who live here including your female leader, and female driver; Turkey’s first female ambulance driver and now proud founder of her own transport company.
+• Discover both the traditional and modern wonders of Turkey through the lives of local women

-• Meet a local mother and daughter in their home in Istanbul and try homemade borek.
-You’ll also learn about the traditionally female art of fortune-telling from coffee grounds, which is passed down between generations in Anatolian culture.
+• Meet a local mother and daughter in their home in Istanbul to try their homemade borek.
+Sip on Turkish coffee and learn about the traditionally female art of fortune-telling, which was passed down between generations in Anatolian culture.

 • Wander through the Soganli Valley on a gentle hiking trip, taking in the arid surrounds and towering vistas, then learn how to make a popular Cappadocian souvenir, a ‘kitre.’
 Local women have been making these dolls for many years now to earn a living.